mrpowers-io/spark-style-guide/README.md

 The [`Dataset`](https://spark.apache.org/docs/2.1.0/api/java/org/apache/spark/sql/Dataset.html) and [`Column`](https://spark.apache.org/docs/2.1.0/api/java/org/apache/spark/sql/Column.html) classes provide great examples of code that facilitates DataFrame transformations.

 [spark-daria](https://github.com/MrPowers/spark-daria) is a good example of a Spark open source library that provides core extensions, like [these Column extensions](https://github.com/MrPowers/spark-daria/blob/master/src/main/scala/com/github/mrpowers/spark/daria/sql/ColumnExt.scala).

+## <a name='best-practices'>Best Practices</a>

+* Limit project dependencies and inspect transitive dependencies closely.
+Scala dependency hell is painful.
+* Cross compile projects with multiple Scala versions, when appropriate, to make upgrading easier (e.g. it was good to cross compile with Scala 2.11 and Scala 2.12 for Spark 2.4 projects).
+* Avoid advanced Scala features
+* Write code that's easy to copy and paste in notebooks
+* Organize code into column functions and custom transformations whenever possible
+* Write code in version controlled projects, so you can take advantage of text editor features (and not pay for an expensive cluster when developing)
+* Constantly bump SBT versions (it updates frequently)

+Read [Beautiful Spark](https://leanpub.com/beautiful-spark) for more information about Spark project best practices.